vess-dev/Inktober/README.md

 ## Completion

 - 2023 : 31/31 days complete in Processing 4.
 [DONE]
+- 2025 : 1/31 days complete in q5.

 ## Requirements

-- Processing 4 installed.
+- 2023: Processing 4 installed and Java mode.
-- Java mode enabled.

 ## Directory

 In the root level directory of this project:

-- template.pde : A simple template to reuse for each day.
+- template.pde : A simple template to reuse for each 2023 day.
+- template.js : A simple template to resuse for each 2025 day.

-Each year folder contains the following structure:
+The 2023 folder contains the following structure:

-- Prompts.png : That year's daily prompt list for each day.
+- Prompts.png : The year's daily prompt list for each day.
 - Day\[number\]\[prompt\] : A folder containing code for that day.

 In each of the day folders you will find these files:

 - Day\[number\]\[prompt\].pde : The Processing code for that day.
 - Day\[number\]\[prompt\].mp4 : A short rendered mp4 of the code.

+The 2025 folder contains the follow structure:

+- Prompts.png : The year's daily prompt list for each day.
+- Day \[number\] \[prompt\].js : The Javascript code for that day.

+In the Output folder you will find thse files:

+- Day \[number\] \[prompt\].mp4 : A short rendered mp4 of the code.

 ## Credit